open-access-policies/streaming/index.md

 Start by reviewing the policies most relevant to your immediate needs, then work through the related procedures to understand implementation requirements.

+## Contributing

+Contributions are welcome and encouraged!
+If you have suggestions for improving these templates, please feel free to open an issue to discuss your ideas or submit a pull request.

+## Disclaimer of Liability

+These templates are provided on an "as-is" basis, without warranty of any kind, express or implied.
+The authors and contributors of this project are not lawyers or compliance consultants.
+The information provided here is for general informational purposes only and does not constitute legal or professional advice.
+By using these templates, you agree that you are solely responsible for ensuring your organization's compliance with all applicable laws, regulations, and standards.
+The authors and contributors of this repository assume no liability for any damages, losses, or legal issues that may arise from the use, misuse, or interpretation of these documents. **Always consult with a qualified professional for advice tailored to your specific situation.**
 ---

 *This framework is maintained by [Open Access Policies](https://github.com/open-access-policies) and is available under an open-source license for use by video streaming platforms worldwide.*